 Excursion in Harar city

 Explore the unique cultural heritage of Harar, distinguished by 82 mosques, shrines, and traditional townhouses with captivating interior designs.

 The city’s layout reflects a 16th-century Islamic town, featuring narrow alleyways, imposing facades, and a long-standing tradition of feeding meat to spotted hyenas, evolving into a mesmerizing night show for tourists.

 Drive back to Addis Ababa (510 kms)

-Today we drive back to Addis Ababa, dropping you off at your hotel or the airport.
+Conclude your journey with a drive back to Addis Ababa, where you will be dropped off at your hotel or the airport.